Hockey Development

 Girls Hockey at TPH St. Louis

-Our female student-athletes train, study, and are mentored by a coach still competing at the highest level of women's college hockey.
+Our female student-athletes train, study, and are mentored by a coach who lived the Division I pathway they're pursuing.

-Josey Dunne Weeks, Coordinator of Girls Hockey COORDINATOR OF GIRLS HOCKEY
+Josey Dunne Weeks, Head of Girls Hockey Development HEAD OF GIRLS HOCKEY DEVELOPMENT

 Josey Dunne Weeks